ggeerraarrdd/portfoliofy/README.md

 ## Features

-_Portfoliofy_ v3.0.0-beta.3 offers the following `OUTPUT` types with configurable visual parameters, document layouts and output formats.
+_Portfoliofy_ v3.0.0-beta.3 exposes RESTful API endpoints that process HTTP requests for the following `OUTPUT` types, each offering configurable visual stylings, document layouts and output formats.

 ### `OUTPUT_MAIN`

 * Eye-catching composite of viewport-specific screenshots at multiple device resolutions (desktop, laptop, tablet, smartphone)
 * Each screenshot overlaid on a stylized device mockup
-* PNG, JPEG, BMP, TIFF or PDF format
+* Supported formats: PNG, JPEG, BMP, TIFF, PDF

 ### `OUTPUT_BROWSER`

 * Viewport-specific screenshot at desktop resolution, overlaid on a stylized browser mockup
-* PNG, JPEG, BMP, TIFF or PDF format
+* Supported formats: PNG, JPEG, BMP, TIFF, PDF

 ### `OUTPUT_MOBILES`

 * Side-by-side composite of viewport-specific screenshots at tablet and smartphone resolutions
 * Each screenshot overlaid on a stylized device mockup
-* PNG, JPEG, BMP, TIFF or PDF format
+* Supported formats: PNG, JPEG, BMP, TIFF, PDF

 ### `OUTPUT_FULL`

 * Full-page screenshot of the entire webpage content from top to bottom, overlaid on a stylized browser mockup
-* PNG, JPEG, BMP or TIFF format
+* Supported formats: PNG, JPEG, BMP, TIFF

 ### `OUTPUT_MOVIE`

 * A scroll animation video of a full-page screenshot, framed by a stylized browser mockup
-* MP4 format only
+* Supported format: MP4

 ### `OUTPUT_SCREENSHOTS`